AndreasHeger/CGATReport/doc/Background.rst

 2. Build the complete :term:`data tree`.
 For each :term:`data path`, call the ``__call__`` method of the :class:`Tracker`.
-If caching is enabled, the :class:`SphinxReport.Dispatcher` will first check if the data is already present in the cache.
+If caching is enabled, the :class:`CGATReport.Dispatcher` will first check if the data is already present in the cache.
 If it is, the data will be retrieved from the cache instead of calling the :class:`Tracker`.